 Since you’re not going to help me, go away and leave me alone.

-One of the most common uses of ‘ya’ in Spanish is to emphasize a sentence.
+One of the most common uses of ‘ya’ is to emphasize a sentence.
 In these cases, ‘ya’ may not always have a translation since its purpose is only to intensify what you’re saying.
 Here are some examples that show you how to use ‘ya’ in this situation.

 [Ya] + [complement]